Paramus, New Jersey: History

+Pre-settlement

 The area that ultimately became the present-day North Jersey had been occupied for thousands of years by prehistoric indigenous peoples.
 At the time of European encounter, it was settled by the Lenape Native Americans.
 The Lenape language word for the area, Peremessing, which meant that it had an abundant population of wild turkey, was anglicized to become the word "Paramus".
 A large metal statue of a wild turkey in the Paramus Park mall commemorates this history.
 Another alternative derivation is that the word means "pleasant stream".

+18th century

-Albert Saboroweski (Albrycht Zaborowski), whose descendants became known by the family name "Zabriskie", immigrated from Poland via the Dutch ship Deb Ves in 1662.
+Albrycht Zaborowski, whose descendants became known by the family name "Zabriskie", immigrated from Poland via the Dutch ship Deb Ves in 1662.
 He settled in the Dutch West Indies Company town of Ackensack, site of the present-day Hackensack.
 A son, Jacob, was captured by the Lenape and held for 15 years.
 When he was returned to his family, the Lenape explained to Saboroweski that they had taken the child in order to teach him their language so that he could serve as a translator.
 They granted Saboroweski approximately 2,000 acre of land which became known as the "Paramus Patent".

 During the American Revolutionary War, the county included both Loyalists and Patriots, with Patriots "greatly outnumbering" Tories.
 Although no major battles were fought in Bergen County, Paramus was part of the military activity, as colonial troops were stationed in Ramapo under the command of Aaron Burr.
 In 1777, the British raided the Hackensack area and Burr marched troops to Paramus, where he attacked the British, forcing them to withdraw.
 General George Washington was in Paramus several times during the War: December 1778; July 1780; and, December 1780.
 Following the Battle of Monmouth, Washington established his headquarters in Paramus in July 1778.
 Over the advice of his staff, Washington moved his headquarters to Westchester County, New York.

-A section of Paramus known as Dunkerhook (meaning dark corner in Dutch) was a free African-American community dating to the early 18th century.
+A section of Paramus known as Dunkerhook, meaning dark corner in Dutch, was a free African-American community dating to the early 18th century.
 Although historical markers on the current site and local oral tradition maintain that this was a slave community, contemporary records document that it was a community of free blacks, not slaves.
 A group of houses built on Dunkerhook Road by the Zabriskies in the late 18th to early 19th centuries was the center of a community of black farmers, who had been slaves held by the Zabriskie family.